microdynamics-cpu/tree-core-sim/README.md

 $ sudo swapon swapfile
 ```

+> NOTE: The installation sequence of libraries is not arbitrary, some libraries have dependency relation.
+So you should install libraries one by one in order that's been exhibited here.
 ```bash
 $ sudo apt-get install build-essential clang bison flex libreadline-dev gawk tcl-dev libffi-dev git mercurial graphviz xdot pkg-config python python3 libftdi-dev qt5-default python3-dev libboost-all-dev cmake libeigen3-dev
 ```